-We now combine the two previous lemmas to gain another relation between the Gibbs rescaled distribution and steps $j$ and $j-1$.
+We now turn to the general case.
+We combine the two previous lemmas to gain another relation between the Gibbs rescaled distribution at steps $j$ and $j-1$.
 We shall use this later in an iterative manner to relate the very first and final Gibbs rescaled distributions.

 \begin{lem} The Gibbs rescaled probability distributions at steps $j$ and $j-1$ respectively satisfy the relation